lorenzboss/learn-express/README.md

 # Learn Express

-A simple project to learn Express.
+A basic Express project for learning purposes.

 ## Usage (For Developing)